KubaP/vscode-pink-candy/README.md

 - Urls are uniquely coloured.
 - Units have the same colour as number literals.
 - Scss-specific characters are correctly coloured.

+### Javascript
+- String interpolation symbols are distinctly coloured.
+- Regex expressions are distinctly coloured.
+- Static properties have a unique colour.

 ## Overriding Styles
 See [Overriding Styles](./Overriding_Styles.md) for a guide on how to override specific styles to your liking.